cocos2d/creator_to_cocos2dx/README.md

 cc.Director:getInstance():replaceScene(scene)
 ```

-## How to use CollisionManager
+## How to use ColliderManager

-`CollisionManager` is used to manage collisions.
-Every scene has an instance of `CollisionManager`.
+`ColliderManager ` is used to manage collisions.
+Every scene has an instance of `ColliderManager `.
 You can use it like this to listen collision events:

 ```c++
 creator::CreatorReader* reader = creator::CreatorReader::createWithFilename("creator/CreatorSprites.ccreator");